simonmichael/hledger/hledger/hledger.m4.md

 $ hledger print -o -        # write to stdout (the default)
 ```

+hledger can optionally produce debug output (if enabled with `--debug=N`);
+this goes to stderr, and is not affected by `-o/--output-file`.
+If you need to capture it, use shell redirects, eg: `hledger bal --debug=3 >file 2>&1`.

 ## Output format

 Some commands (print, register, the balance commands) offer a choice of output format.